keijiro/AxiDrawSketches/README.md

 1. Rotate it if needed.
    `convert temp.png -rotate 90 render.png`

+1. Convert it to a black/white (complete binary) image.
+   `convert temp.png -threshold 5% render.png`

 1. Convert it into SVG using autotrace.
    `autotrace --centerline --output-format=svg render.png > plot.svg`